Curtis LeMay: Bombing of Japan

 The first pathfinder airplanes arrived over Tokyo just after midnight on March 10 and marked the target area with a flaming "X".
 In a three-hour period, the main bombing force dropped 1,665 tons of incendiary bombs, killing 100,000 civilians, destroying 250,000 buildings, and incinerating 16 sqmi of the city.
 Aircrews at the tail end of the bomber stream reported that the stench of burned human flesh permeated the aircraft over the target.

 Precise figures are not available, but the strategic bombing campaign against Japan, directed by LeMay between March 1945 and the Japanese surrender in August 1945, may have killed more than 500,000 Japanese civilians and left five million homeless.
 Official estimates from the United States Strategic Bombing Survey put the figures at 220,000 people killed.
 Some 40% of the built-up areas of 66 cities were destroyed, including much of Japan's war industry.

 LeMay was aware of the implication of his orders.
 The New York Times reported at the time, "Maj.
 Gen. Curtis E. LeMay, commander of the B-29s of the entire Marianas area, declared that if the war is shortened by a single day, the attack will have served its purpose".
 The argument was that it was his duty to carry out the attacks in order to end the war as quickly as possible, sparing further loss of life.
 He also remarked regarding the morality of the air effort against Japan, "I suppose if I had lost the war, I would have been tried as a war criminal."
-This opinion was also reported by Robert McNamara in the 2003 documentary The Fog of War, although after the war the Allies did not prosecute any German or Japanese military personnel for bombing civilian targets.
+This opinion was also reported by Robert McNamara in the 2003 documentary The Fog of War.